Battle of Short Hills: Casualties

 A British officer recorded the British and Hessian casualties as 5 killed and 30 wounded.
 The only officer casualty was Captain The Honourable John Finch of the Guards Light Infantry.
 He had been to the forefront of the attack and, at one point, called out to Lord Stirling, "Come here, you damned rebel, and I will do for you!"
 Stirling's response was to instruct four marksmen to concentrate their fire upon the captain.
 Finch soon received a wound, from which he died three days later.

-The American casualties are not fully known; the British claimed the Americans suffered 100 killed and wounded, and both sides acknowledged the American loss of three cannons, and the capture of 70 men.
+The American casualties are not fully known.
+The British claimed that the Americans suffered 100 killed and wounded, and both sides acknowledged the American loss of three cannons, and the capture of 70 men.
 Ottendorf's Corps, who had formed Stirling's advance guard appear to have been hardest hit: out of 80 men, 32 were killed or captured.
-Colonel Israel Shreve, commander of the 2nd New Jersey Regiment wrote on July 6, 1777 that Maxwell's Brigade "had 12 killed and about 20 wounded and as many taken prisoners ... "; he also noted in his journal, "We had between 20 & 30 Wounded ... mostly slightly Except 3 or 4 ..."
-Two officers are recorded as having been lost in the 2nd New Jersey: Captain Ephraim Anderson, killed, and Captain James Lawrie, captured.
+Colonel Israel Shreve, the commander of the 2nd New Jersey Regiment wrote on July 6, 1777 that Maxwell's Brigade "had 12 killed and about 20 wounded and as many taken prisoners...."
+He also noted in his journal, "We had between 20 & 30 Wounded... mostly slightly Except 3 or 4...."
+Two officers are recorded as having been lost in the 2nd New Jersey: Captain Ephraim Anderson was killed and Captain James Lawrie captured.

+Order of Battle

+Order of battle, 26 June 1777.